shuhang-f/shuhang-f.github.io/README.md

 Static portfolio for Shuhang Feng, live at [shuhang-f.github.io](https://shuhang-f.github.io).

-The site positions Shuhang for forward-deployed engineering and adjacent customer-facing AI/product roles.
-It emphasizes the full loop from user problem and prototype through integrations, infrastructure, production QA, and support.
-It includes verified experience, selected deployments, recent public builds, a downloadable resume, and a purpose-built social preview card.

 ## Stack

 Vanilla HTML, CSS, and JavaScript.
 No frameworks, no build step.
 Deployed via GitHub Pages.